 Blair Banks, Education Coordinator

-In true Goldilock's fashion, Blair has spent the last three years "trying on" local Atlanta museums prior to discovering MODA in April of 2016 — a place which fits her just right.
-At the museum, Blair serves as education coordinator, where she strives to combine her studies of race and ethnicity with design in order to provide programming for children that is relevant to their experiences, but also presents them with ideas that originate beyond their backyards.
+Blair serves as MODA's education coordinator, where she strives to combine her studies of race and ethnicity with design in order to create programming for children that is not only relevant to their experiences, but also presents them with ideas that originate beyond their backyards.
 Working alongside educators, Blair crafts unique field trip experiences that support and reinforce classroom learning through hands on activities, and tours of MODA's rotating exhibitions.